serjozhka/SlavicCauses/Slavia2020/README.md

 - which causal  marker is used
 - in most cases, markers are tagged by the cognacy class of markers.

 NB: this is an .xlsx file, these data cannot be read by R because of the problems with the Cyrillic script.
+If you want to read these data, go to

 2) The main spreadsheet is slavic_nominal causes_2020_01_markers_231_contexts_11_lgs.csv
 This file contains only rows with conventional numbers for contetxs and causal markers used in the 11 lgs.